oleon12/vilma/README.md

 <br>

-This is one of the main features of Vilma: the implementation of null models for &alpha;-diversity indices.
+This is one of Vilma's main features: the implementation of null models for &alpha;-diversity indices.
 With the exception of NRI and NTI, all indices have their own null models.
 The null models offer two different approaches: <b>global</b> and <b>cell</b>.
 When "global" is selected, the function calculates the SES and p-value for the entire area, while "cell" calculates the <i>SES</i> and <i>p-value</i> for each individual cell.
 Only the "cell" option returns a raster.

 The null models feature four different sampling options: taxa.label, range, neighbor, and regional.
-For neighbor, the algorithm re-samples the points using three methods: "rook", "bishop", and "queen".
-For regional, the species pool re-sampling is performed with different weights: "uniform", "frequency", and "range".
+For the neighbor, the algorithm re-samples the points using three methods: "rook", "bishop", and "queen".
+For regional, the species-pool resampling is performed with different weights: "uniform", "frequency", and "range".

 Null models require a vilma.pd object, a phylogenetic tree, and a vilma.dist object.
 Each function returns a vilma.null object containing the associated statistics (SES and p-value) in tables, a raster (if the "cell" option was selected), and the original distribution matrix.